omgupta1608/go_ecommerce_server/README.md

 - Go to the server directory - `cd server/`
 - Run `make db-migrate-up` to seed the database
 - The API server is ready to use on `http://localhost:5000`
+- The UI can be run using [vscode live server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) or just by simply opening the html file

 ## Testing
 - APIs are avaliable at `http://localhost:5000/api/v1/`